KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 We can only assert the type of returned object.
 We cannot check if options were correctly passed or if an extended HTTP client factory was called at all during the process of httpStorageClient creation.
 Despite having 100% code coverage we do not know if our extension method behaves correctly.
 Defects which can slip through are serious:

 - we cannot check if we use correct logging.
 Imagine a situation that you were sure that custom logging was used in your solution but someone changed `UseDefaultLogging` to true for testing purposes and pushed this code to production.
-Now you client is calling that he wired a transfer but do not see money on receiving end.
-You are logging into system and see no logs and do not know what happened and how to explain it to your client.
-And you could catch this problem by proper unit testing of `GetHttpStorageClient` extension method.
+Now your client is calling that he wired a transfer but do not see money on receiving end.
+You are logging into the system and see no logs and do not know what happened and how to explain it to your client.
+And you could catch this problem by proper unit testing of the `GetHttpStorageClient` extension method.
 - we cannot be sure that we will correctly fill in correlation id in requests and have problems with troubleshooting when code is running in production.
 Let's now move to the code of a class that is using this extension method.